Blog Post December 5, 2025 | 15 minute read

 • Time-to-market for new product launches

 When you are armed with this data, your conversations with leadership change completely.
-Instead of requesting budget for "better data quality", you present investments with quantifiable ROI projections.
+Instead of requesting a budget for "better data quality", you can present investments with quantifiable ROI projections.

 If you start building these analytical capabilities now, you are also building great competitive advantages as market dynamics continue speeding up and customer expectations continue rising.